sara17585/Unity2D-Defender/README.md

 # Defender
-Defender is 2D scrolling shooter similar to 1942 arcade game.You can find the game under FinalGame Folder.
+Defender is 2D scrolling shooter similar to 1942 arcade game.
+You can find the game under FinalGame Folder.

 ## Game Screen shots
 ### Main menu